amckinnell/timelog/README.md

 #### Exercise 16.7 Open Secrets

-  * Fix these open secrets by introducing a new class to wrap the SCV strings.
+  * Fix these open secrets by introducing a new class to wrap the CSV strings.
   Look for opportunities to move code into the new class.
-Can ypou use the new class to simplify any of the tests?
+Can you use the new class to simplify any of the tests?